Tuesday, March 18, 2025

 Edilson A. Ferreira

 Mr. Ferreira, 81, is a Brazilian poet who writes in English rather than Portuguese.
-Has launched two Poetry books, ‘Lonely Sailor’ and ‘Joie de Vivre’; has 300 different publications, in international Literary Journals.
-Has, also, been nominated for the Pushcart Prize.
-He began writing at the age 67 after retirement from a bank.
+He has launched two Poetry books, ‘Lonely Sailor’ and ‘Joie de Vivre ’, and has 300 different publications in international Literary Journals.
+He has also been nominated for the Pushcart Prize.
+He began writing at the age of 67 after retirement from a bank.

 Please be supportive and kind in your comments.